uid/caesar-web/usage.markdown

 ### Open reviewing
 Go back to the admin page for the assignment, http://caesar.csail.mit.edu/admin/chunks/assignment, pick your assignment and change the [Code review end date:] to something in the future.
 This will make the system start assignment users with chunks to review when they go to the dashboard.

+### Update the dashboard's message of the day.

+Every user's Caesar dashboard displays a message of the day, which briefly describes the assignment being reviewed and provides a link to its handout.
+You need to edit this directly in the Caesar source code, in the file /var/django/caesar/templates/review/dashboard_toolbar.html.

 ### Notify users
 Send an email to relevant users that reviewing has opened.
 At the moment, the best way to do this is to run /var/django/scripts/loadusers.py.
 You may have to edit this script to produce the list of emails that you want.

-Caesar dashboard displays basic information about the assignment.
-The only way to edit this is directly in the code.
-The file is called 'dashboard_toolbar.html'.

 ### Helpful hints
 If a user is complaining something is broken on their dashboard, you can go to http://caesar.csail.mit.edu/review/dashboard/_username_ to see what they see.